openenergymonitor/guide/source/integrations/evse-setup.markdown

 For Solar PV Divert (EcoMode) to work emonPi and OpenEVSE need be on the same local network or at least access to emonPi MQTT server (port 1883)
 </p>

 - Check your local emonPi hostname, this should bt [emonpi/](http://emonpi) or [emonpi.local/](http://emonpi.local).
 On some networks local hostname lookup doesn't work.
-In this case use emonPi local IP address, highly recommend assigning emonPi a reserved local IP address to avoid it chaging via DHCP.
+In this case use emonPi local IP address, highly recommend assigning emonPi a reserved local IP address to avoid it changing via DHCP.
 - Enter emonPi local network
 - To connect to an emonPi MQTT server on local network use pre-populated username and password
 - Base-topic is the base topic used by the OpenEVSE to publish data.
 If posting data to local emonPi via MQTT is required change base-topic to `emon/openevse`.
 EVSE data should will now appaar in local emonPi Emoncms Inputs